Static mixer

-A static mixer is a precision engineered device for the continuous mixing of fluid materials, without moving components.
+A static mixer is a device for the continuous mixing of fluid materials, without moving components.
 Normally the fluids to be mixed are liquid, but static mixers can also be used to mix gas streams, disperse gas into liquid or blend immiscible liquids.
 The energy needed for mixing comes from a loss in pressure as fluids flow through the static mixer.
 One design of static mixer is the plate-type mixer and another common device type consists of mixer elements contained in a cylindrical (tube) or squared housing.
 Mixer size can vary from about 6 mm to 6 meters diameter.
 Typical construction materials for static mixer components include stainless steel, polypropylene, Teflon, PVDF, PVC, CPVC and polyacetal.
 The latest designs involve static mixing elements made of glass-lined steel.

 Design

 Plate type

 In the plate type design mixing is accomplished through intense turbulence in the flow.

 Housed-elements design

 In the housed-elements design the static mixer elements consist of a series of baffles made of metal or a variety of plastics.
 Similarly, the mixer housing can be made of metal or plastic.
 The housed-elements design incorporates a method for delivering two streams of fluids into the static mixer.
 As the streams move through the mixer, the non-moving elements continuously blend the materials.
 Complete mixing depends on many variables including the fluids' properties, tube inner diameter, number of elements and their design.
 The housed-elements mixer's fixed, typically helical elements can simultaneously produce patterns of flow division and radial mixing: